chapel-lang/chapel/doc/rst/usingchapel/debugging.rst

 =========================

-This document discusses support for debugging your Chapel program and a set of experimental flags and configuration constants to enable task monitoring and memory tracking.
+This document discusses support for debugging your Chapel program and a set of experimental settings to enable task monitoring and memory tracking.

 .. contents::